Testing Stationarity and Change Point Detection in Reinforcement Learning: Discussion

-\baselineskip=21pt
+\change{To address such inconsistency, we further outline two approaches in Section \ref{sec:inconsistency} of the Supplementary Materials.
+The first approach chooses one out of the three tests, depending on the application scenarios.
+The second approach aggregates results from all three tests to produce a final $p$-value.
+This approach leverages the advantages of the three tests and outperforms each of them individually, according to our empirical study; see Figure \ref{fig:sim:synthetic:aggregation} of the Supplementary Materials for more details.}

+\change{Given an offline dataset, we focus on detecting the most recent change point.
+That is, regardless of how many change points there are in the past, we aim to identify the most recent one.
+Meanwhile, our procedure can be easily adapted to identify all past change points.
+Specifically, as described in Section \ref{sec:changedetection}, given a pre-specified monotonically increasing sequence $\{\kappa_j\}_j \subseteq (0, T)$, our proposed test is applied to each interval $[T - \kappa_j, T]$.
+We define the most recent change point as $\widehat{T}^* = T - \kappa_{j_0-1}$ where the test is first rejected at $\kappa_{j_0}$.
+In general when there are multiple change points, we can continue applying our procedure to the interval $(0, \widehat{T}^*)$ and identify the second most recent change point $\widehat{T}_2^*$.
+This process can be repeated until the remaining interval does not contain other change points.
+When the change points are dense, we recommend to specify as many $\kappa_j$'s as possible at which the test is applied, to ensure they can be precisely identified.}

+\baselineskip=22pt

 This supplement is organised as follows.
-We begin with a list of commonly used notations in the supplement, and introduce some technical definitions.
-We next establish the asymptotic normality of the Q-function estimator in Appendix \ref{sec:theoryQ}.
-In Appendix \ref{sec:proof}, we present the proofs of Theorems \ref{thm:size}, \ref{thm:power} and \ref{thmQ}.
-Finally, in Appendix \ref{sec:morenum}, we detail the simulation setting and present some additional simulation results.
+We begin with a list of commonly used notations in the supplement.
+We next compare model-free tests against mode-based tests, and discuss some extensions in Section \ref{sec:adddis}.
+In Section \ref{sec:proof}, we present the proofs of our theorems.
+Finally, in Appendix \ref{sec:morenum}, we detail the simulation setting and present some additional empirical results.